OSGeo/gdal/gdal/doc/source/drivers/raster/bag.rst

       maximum elevation si reached.
 If no supergrid node fall into the target cell, the nodata value is set.
 The MIN strategy is similar, except that this is the minimum elevation value among intersecting nodes that is selected.
-The MEAN strategy use the mean value of the elevation of intersecting nodes, and the maximum uncertainty of those nodes.
+The MEAN strategy uses the mean value of the elevation of intersecting nodes, and the maximum uncertainty of those nodes.
+      The COUNT strategy (GDAL >= 3.2) exposes one single UInt32 band where each target cell contains the count of supergrid nodes that fall into it.
    -  SUPERGRIDS_MASK=YES/NO. Default to NO. If set to YES, instead of the elevation and uncertainty band, the dataset contains a single Byte band which is boolean valued.
 For a target cell, if at least